awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-dedicated-instances.md

 You can configure tenancy for EC2 instances using a launch configuration or launch template\.
 However, the `host` tenancy value cannot be used with a launch configuration\.
 Use the `default` or `dedicated` tenancy values only\.

 **Important**
 To use a tenancy value of `host`, you must use a launch template\.
-For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
+For more information, see [Create a launch template for an Auto Scaling group](create-launch-template.md)\.
 Before launching Dedicated Hosts, we recommend that you become familiar with launching and managing Dedicated Hosts using [AWS License Manager](http://aws.amazon.com/ec2/dedicated-hosts/)\.
 For more information, see the [License Manager User Guide](https://docs.aws.amazon.com/license-manager/latest/userguide/)\.

 Dedicated Instances are physically isolated at the host hardware level from instances that aren't dedicated and from instances that belong to other AWS accounts\.
 When you create a VPC, by default its tenancy attribute is set to `default`\.
 In such a VPC, you can launch instances with a tenancy value of `dedicated` so that they run as single\-tenancy instances\.
 Otherwise, they run as shared\-tenancy instances by default\.
 If you set the tenancy attribute of a VPC to `dedicated`, all instances launched in the VPC run as single\-tenancy instances\.